 Background: The State of Florida has 825 miles of sandy coastline.
-Beaches are one of Florida's most valuable resources and serve multiple important functions including providing habitat and protection for several species of plants and animals, attracting visitors and new residents to the state, and providing a line of defense against major storms.
-Specifically, beaches are the most important feature of Florida's brand, accounting for 25.5 percent of the state's attractiveness to visitors.
+Beaches are one of Florida's most valuable resources and serve multiple important functions including providing habitat and protection for several species of plants and animals, attracting visitors and new residents to the State, and providing a line of defense against major storms.
 Beaches require ongoing maintenance to curtail erosion, which threatens this valuable state resource.
-While beaches are naturally prone to erosion due to natural forces, such as wind-driven currents and tides and storms, human-induced erosion is attributable to the construction and maintenance of navigation inlets and the development and placement of infrastructure in close proximity to the shore.